 It wouldn’t be silly to think that two similarly powered heaters would use the same fuel, but one of the features we didn’t mention above, moves the goalposts.

 Our Fan Assist Heaters have an Eco Mode button.
 This not only saves you fuel, but it means you don’t have to get up to adjust the power.
 I know, it’s like having Captain Planet sitting on the couch beside you, there.
+It’s the best heater function available on any of the heaters that we offer.

 In a nutshell, when pressed, the Eco Mode makes the heater use its internal thermostat to regulate the temperature and save on fuel.
 Say for example you like the room at 22 degrees.
 You dial this into the fan assist heater and when the heater reaches this, the internal thermostat sends a message to the fan to stop pushing out hot air.
 The fuel is put on hold and it’s only used when the heater senses the temperature is dropping below your desired temperature of 22°.
 It’s fantastic.
 It saves you about 10-20% of fuel on average, too.